abejaranog/new_relic_docker_ingest/README.md

 # Fluentd&Logrotate Container

-Custom image from fluentd to make available the monitoring and retain of Wabi Rusia logs.
+Custom image from fluentd to make available the monitoring and retain of logs.

 ## Getting Started